.png)

 I also believe that we are connected to something much bigger, and that crucially, it is up to the individual to decide what this 'something' is, whether it’s that higher part of our Self, the Universe, a religious God or something else.

-I was first drawn to Psychosynthesis because it incorporates this element of spirituality into psychology in a way that I had not known elsewhere.
+I was first drawn to psychosynthesis because it incorporates this element of spirituality into psychology in a way that I had not known elsewhere.
 It is non-denominational and respects that beliefs are uniquely personal.
-I am currently in training at the Institute of Psychosynthesis in London.
+I trained at Institute of Psychosynthesis in London and recently joined the Faculty as a Studies Advisor supporting students in the final stages of their psychotherapy qualification.

 I have always been fascinated with people and I believe, as George Eliot did, that whatever our circumstances and experience "it is never too late to be what we might have been".